umenzi/jpaefra/content/blog/python-unittest-patch-reference/index.md

 Interesting!

-We've retained the old object id throughout, with exception of where we've explicitly patched it for `helpers.important_code.fetch_secret`
+We've retained the old object id throughout, except where we've explicitly patched it for `helpers.important_code.fetch_secret`
-This means that the specific call to `fetch_secret` from within `important_code.py` has been replaced with our mocked function - without it we'd still be calling the original function, as it has been imported during initialization.
+This means that the specific call to `fetch_secret` from within `important_code.py` has been replaced with our mocked function - without it, we'd still be calling the original function, as it has been imported during initialization.

 Now when we perform the assertion, we correctly validate that the mock with id of `139748469163008` has been called!